open-mmlab/mmdetection/docs/en/user_guides/label_studio.md

 ## Environment Configuration

-To begin with, you need to create a virtual environment and then install PyTorch and mmcv.
-In this article, we will specify the versions of PyTorch and mmcv.
+To begin with, you need to create a virtual environment and then install PyTorch and MMCV.
+In this article, we will specify the versions of PyTorch and MMCV.
 Next, you can install MMDetection, Label-Studio, and label-studio-ml-backend using the following steps:

 Create a virtual environment: